grantcarthew/ps-gcpowershell/WORKLOG.md

 # Tasks

-*   Publish GCTest to PSGallery.
+*   Change return to Write-Output
+*   More testing on Add-GDHostsFileEntry
+*   Add more Hosts functions (Set, Clear, Remove, more?)